 - Calibration data from Transponder are regularly acquired and archived for re-processing.
 The CALPROC processor is not able to produce accurate gain constant with the actual degraded satellite attitude.
-For that reason ESRIN had initiated the TOSCA (Tool for Scatterometer CAlibration) project to re-design the calibration processor and re-compute valid gain constants coefficients. - Due to the regional mission scenario the calibration performances over the Brazilian rain forest are not available because that area is not covered by the ESA ground station.
+For that reason ESRIN had initiated the TOSCA (Tool for Scatterometer CAlibration) project to re-design the calibration processor and re-compute valid gain constants co-efficients. - Due to the regional mission scenario the calibration performances over the Brazilian rain forest are not available because that area is not covered by the ESA ground station.
 The chance to install a new station to cover the calibration site is under investigation as well as the possibility to use stable ice area in Greenland to monitor the instrument calibration. - The Ocean Calibration monitoring is still performed by ECMWF.
-Compared to cycle 90, bias levels were nearly unchanged.
+Compared to cycle 91, bias levels were very similar.
+Bias levels for ascending tracks have increased by about 0.1 dB.
+For descending tracks levels became 0.15 dB more negative for the fore beam and up to 0.15 dB higher for the aft beam.
 The situation is slightly better than that for nominal data in 2000.
+The dependency of the bias as function of incidence angle is small, and most negative in the near range.
+Compared to cycle 91, internode differences of the descending tracks have increased somewhat (maximum differences are 0.3 dB).
+Bias levels are in between 0.2 and -0.5 dB.